bjkeller/bjkeller.github.io/_posts/2015-06-12-doubly-exponential.md

 Data Analysis (TDA) can be traced back to "old mathematics".
 My perspective on data comes from a different version of *old math used in new ways*, which in this case traces back to Galois indirectly through Birkhoff in the 1940s, and resurrected by Wille in the 1970s.
-The approach is called Formal Concept Analysis (FCA), but it is based on a pair of maps between, in our example, sets of customers and sets of products that is called a *Galois connection*, that are induced by the data set.
+The approach is called Formal Concept Analysis (FCA), and is based on a pair of maps between, in our example, sets of customers and sets of products, that are induced by the data set.
+This pair of maps is called a *Galois connection*.

 What the Galois connection looks like is simplest when the data just reflects a simple relationship like "Ben bought green curry paste".